Similar Image Finder

 The Two folder button () will move the selected thumbnails (Ctrl+m)

 Photo organisation functions

-Because the Finder window is also a great way to get an overview even without using the selection functions, I have implemented a very basic organisation option into it.
+Because the Finder window is also a great way to get an overview, even without using the filtering functions, I have implemented a very basic organisation option into it.
 These are represented by the Move folders.

 Imagine you have 2 folders defined: "WebAlbum", "EditWithGimp".
-You peruse you photos, select and delete those that are poor, you select those that are nice but either need better framing or play a bit with the brightness.
-Active the "EditWithGimp" folder and press Move button ().
+You peruse you photos, select and delete those that are poor, you select those that are nice but either need better framing or need playing a bit with the brightness.
+Activate the "EditWithGimp" folder and press Move button ().
 Next, you have found a number of great pictures that you want to publish.
-Select those active the "WebAlbum" target and press Move.
+Select those, activate the "WebAlbum" target and press Move.

 Actions in the viewer window

 One design goal is a clean interface with a lot of room for the pictures themselves.
 Therefore there are no action buttons in the viewer.